CFdefense/CFdefense/README.md

 My name is Christian Farrell.
 <br /><br />
-I am a masters student at Marist University studying Computer Science with a concentration in AI.
+I am a masters student at Marist University studying Computer Science with a concentration in Artificial Intelligence.
 <br /><br />
 I'm interested in all things software engineering, cybersecurity, videogames, anime, and lacrosse.
 <br /><br />